Merlin Crossley: Research

 He is also known for the initial identification and cloning of a significant number of genes encoding DNA-binding proteins: KLF3, KLF8, KLF17, EOS IKZF4, PEGASUS IKZF5, and their associated co-regulators: FOG1 ZFPM1, FOG2 ZFPM2, and CTBP2.
+These genes encode gene regulatory proteins (also known as transcription factors) and their co-regulators that turn genes on and off.
+Identifying the proteins involved was an important foundational step in our understanding of how the genome is regulated.

+Several additional discoveries are of note: in the early 2000s, his lab noted that several gene regulatory proteins that turn genes off contained SUMOylation motifs within their repression domains.
+In 2023 a comprehensive study of the 2000 gene regulatory proteins in humans in Nature concluded that indeed repression domains do typically have SUMOylation sites, thus linking SUMOylation with gene repression.
+The second discovery involves zinc fingers, small protein domains usually known for DNA-binding.
+His lab was involved in showing that zinc fingers can also mediate protein-protein interactions, best characterized by the interaction between the blood gene regulatory proteins, GATA1 and Friend of GATA.
+He has been the advisor to the Human Genome Nomenclature Committee on the naming of the Kruppel-like Factor family and as well as identifying and cloning the genes for KLF3, KLF8, and KLF17, he discovered the cross-regulation between KLF1, KLF3, and KLF8, illustrating both redundancy and inter-dependency within this gene family.

 Other activities

 He has contributed numerous articles on molecular genetics and education to newspapers and media outlets such as The Conversation (website) and has promoted science communication, for instance as a member of the judging panel for the annual anthology, Best Australian Science Writing.
 He is Deputy Director of the Australian Science Media Centre (AusSMC), has served on the Trust of the Australian Museum 2012-20 and the Board of the Sydney Institute of Marine Science 2010-15, and is on the Board of, and Chair of the Editorial Board of The Conversation (website).